Meet Methuselah, the oldest living aquarium fish

 1 of6 Senior biologist Allan Jan feeds Methuselah, a 4-foot-long, 40-pound Australian lungfish that was brought to the California Academy of Sciences in 1938 from Australia, in its tank in San Francisco, Monday, Jan.
 24, 2022.
 Jeff Chiu/AP Show More Show Less

-4 of6 Methuselah, a 4-foot-long, 40-pound Australian lungfish that was brought to the California Academy of Sciences in 1938 from Australia, swims in its tank in San Francisco, Monday, Jan.
+4 of6 Visitors look at Methuselah, a 4-foot-long, 40-pound Australian lungfish that was brought to the California Academy of Sciences in 1938 from Australia, in its tank in San Francisco, Monday, Jan.
 24, 2022.
 Jeff Chiu/AP Show More Show Less

 6 of6 Senior biologist Allan Jan holds Methuselah, a 4-foot-long, 40-pound Australian lungfish that was brought to the California Academy of Sciences in 1938 from Australia, in its tank in San Francisco, Monday, Jan.
 24, 2022.
 Jeff Chiu/AP Show More Show Less